3 recommended OTC drugs

 Plain water or electrolytes?

-Under 1h exertion — water.
-Over 1h or diarrhea/vomiting — electrolytes (ORS).
-Severe dehydration — medical emergency with IV fluids.
+Under 1h of exertion — water.
+Over 1h or with diarrhea/vomiting — electrolytes (ORS).
+For severe dehydration — a medical emergency requiring an IV drip.

-How do I check dehydration in a child?
+How do I check for dehydration in a child?

-Urine (dry diaper over 6-8h = alarm), dry mouth, sunken eyes, crying without tears, persistent skin turgor, apathy.
-At any suspicion — pediatrician.
+Urine (a dry diaper for over 6-8h = a warning sign), dry mouth, sunken eyes, crying without tears, a persistent skin fold, apathy.
+At any suspicion — see a pediatrician.

 See also